JLRouse/Drosophila-ChIP/README.md

 # Example of Drosophila-ChIP
-Run through of ChIP-seq analysis in Drosophila utilising commonly used software for ChIP-seq
+Pipeline of ChIP-seq analysis in Drosophila utilising commonly used ChIP software

 # Fastqc
 To check sequencing data run through fastqc which should give an idea of the quality of the sequecning data